Suillus granulatus

 Suillus granulatus is a pored mushroom of the genus Suillus in the family Suillaceae.
+It has been commonly known as the weeping bolete, or the granulated bolete.
 It is similar to the related S. luteus, but can be distinguished by its ringless stalk.

-Like S. luteus, it is an edible mushroom that often grows in a symbiosis (mycorrhiza) with pine.
-It has been commonly known as the weeping bolete, or the granulated bolete.
-Previously thought to exist in North America, that species has now been confirmed to be the rediscovered Suillus weaverae.
+The species often grows in a symbiosis (mycorrhiza) with pine and is edible.

 Taxonomy

 Suillus granulatus was first described by Carl Linnaeus in 1753 as a species of Boletus.
 It was given its current name by French naturalist Henri François Anne de Roussel when he transferred it to Suillus in 1796.
 Suillus is an ancient term for fungi, and is derived from the word "swine".
-Granulatus means "grainy" and refers to the glandular dots on the upper part of the stem.
+Granulatus means "grainy" and refers to the granular dots on the upper part of the stem.

-However, in some specimens the glandular dots may be inconspicuous and not darkening with age; thus the name S. lactifluus, "oozing milk" was formerly applied to this form as it is not notably characterized by glandular dots.
+However, in some specimens the granular dots may be inconspicuous and not darkening with age; thus the name S. lactifluus, "oozing milk" was formerly applied to this form as it is not notably characterized by granular dots.

+Previously thought to exist in eastern North America, that species has now been confirmed to be the rediscovered Suillus weaverae.

 Description

 The orange-brown, to brown-yellow cap is viscid (sticky) when wet, and shiny when dry, and is usually 4 to 12 cm in diameter.
 The stem is pale yellow, of uniform thickness, with tiny brownish granules at the apex, and about 4–8 tall, 1–2 cm wide.
 It is without a ring.
 The tubes and pores are small, pale yellow, and exude pale milky droplets when young.
 The flesh is also pale yellow.

-Suillus granulatus is often confused with Suillus luteus, which is another common and widely distributed species occurring in the same habitat.
+Suillus granulatus is often confused with S. luteus, which is another common and widely distributed species occurring in the same habitat.
 S. luteus has conspicuous a partial veil and ring, and lacks the milky droplets on the pores.

-Also similar is Suillus brevipes, which has a short stipe in relation to the cap, and which does not ooze droplets from the pore surface.
-Suillus pungens is also similar.
+Also similar is S. brevipes, which has a short stipe in relation to the cap, and which does not ooze droplets from the pore surface.
+S. pungens is also similar.

 Bioleaching

 Bioleaching is the industrial process of using living organisms to extract metals from ores, typically where there is only a trace amount of the metal to be extracted.
-It has been found that Suillus granulatus can extract trace elements (Titanium, Calcium, Potassium, Magnesium and Lead) from wood ash and apatite.
+It has been found that S. granulatus can extract trace elements (titanium, calcium, potassium, magnesium and lead) from wood ash and apatite.